SwiftKickMobile/SwiftMessages/README.md

 // Hide when message view tapped messageView.tapHandler = { _ in SwiftMessages.hide() }
 ````

+#### BaseView

+[`BaseView`](./SwiftMessages/BaseView.swift) is the superclass of `MessageView` and provides numerous options that aren't specific to the "title + body + icon + button" design of `MessageView`.
+Custom views that are significantly different from `MessageView`, such as a progress indicator, should subclass `BaseView`.

+#### MarginAdjustable

+[`MarginAdjustable`](./SwiftMessages/MarginAdjustable.swift) is a protocol adopted by `BaseView`.
+If the view being presented adopts `MarginAdjustable`, SwiftMessages takes ownership of the view's layout margins to ensure ideal spacing across the full range of presentation contexts.

+#### BackgroundViewable

+[`BackgroundViewable`](./SwiftMessages/BackgroundViewable.swift) is a protocol adopted by `BaseView` and requires that a view provide a single `backgroundView` property. `BaseView` initializes `backgroundView = self`, which you can freely re-assign to any subview.

+If the view being presented adopts `BackgroundViewable`, SwiftMessages will ignore touches outside of `backgroundView`.
+This is important because message views always span the full width of the device.
+Card and tab-style layouts appear inset from the edges of the device because the message view's background is transparent and `backgroundView` is assigned to a subview constrained to the layout margins.
+In these layouts, touches in the transparent margins should be ignored.

+#### Identifiable

+[`Identifiable`](./SwiftMessages/Identifiable.swift) is a protocol adopted by `MessageView` and requires that a view provide a single `id` property, which SwiftMessages uses for message deduplication.

+`MessageView` computes the `id` based on the message content, but `id` can also be set explicitly as needed.

+#### AccessibleMessage

+[`AccessibleMessage`](./SwiftMessages/AccessibleMessage.swift) is a protocol adopted by `MessageView`.
+If the view being presented adopts `AccessibleMessage`, SwiftMessages provides improved Voice Over.

 ## About SwiftKick Mobile
 We build high quality apps!
 [Get in touch](http://www.swiftkickmobile.com) if you need help with a project.